 Education

-Brian earned a B.M.E from Florida State University, a M.M. from Baylor University, and a D.M.A. from Catholic University of America.
+Brian earned a B.M.E. from Florida State University, an M.M. from Baylor University, and a D.M.A. from Catholic University of America.

 Performance and Teaching Experience

-An experienced musician, Brian is a former member of the United States Air Force Band, 257th Army Band, the Georgetown Quartet and Waco Symphony Orchestra.
+An experienced musician, Brian is a former member of the United States Air Force Band, the 257th Army Band, the Georgetown Quartet, and the Waco Symphony Orchestra.

 Brian has had seven articles published in “The Instrumentalist” and performed solo at the 2008 Clarinet Association Conference.